ndxbxrme/useful-things/guides/electron/windows-installer.md

 #Making a windows installer
-starting with a packaged app
+starting with a basic app
-alter `main.coffee` by adding the following
+`warning: keep the app exe name short or windows will complain` alter `main.coffee` by adding the following
 ```coffeescript
 path = require 'path'